 If you’re tempted to try weight training – great!
 Generally speaking, being fit and strong plays a really important role in preventing and managing back pain.

-However, when it comes to weight training and back pain, there are a few vital things to consider:
+However, when it comes to weight lifting and back pain, there are a few vital things to consider:

 Get existing back problems checked first